openhab/openhab-docs/rules/concepts.md

 With triggers, we have the *When __t__ happens* part completed, so next up is the *if __c__* part.
 This part can limit when a rule can run by adding one or more condition(s).

-Conditions as an extra part of the rule are supported by some rule engines.
+Conditions as a separately definable part of a rule are supported by some rule engines.
 In situations where the rule engine does not support conditions, you can implement your conditions using an `if`-statement in the rule action.

 Available types of conditions include: